raspberrypi/documentation/hardware/raspberrypi/revision-codes/README.md

 Serial      : 00000000765fc593
 ```

-*Note: As of the 4.9 kernel, all Pis report `BCM2835`, even those with BCM2836 and BCM2837 processors.
-You should not use this string to detect the processor.*
+*Note: As of the 4.9 kernel, all Pis report `BCM2835`, even those with BCM2836, BCM2837 and BCM2711 processors.
+You should not use this string to detect the processor.
+Decode the revision code using the information below, or `cat /sys/firmware/devicetree/base/model`*

 ## Old-style revision codes